BDunnCode/cloud-project-three/README.md

 "Create Security Groups" section be certain that you have:

 - A VPC
-- A public subnet
+- A public subnet with:
+    - Automatic public IPv4 address assignment
 - A private subnet
 - Internet Gateway
-- Route Table?
+- Route Table

 // The internet gateway has to be attached to something, rather the something has to have an internet gateway attached, I believe.
 I'm pretty sure this gets attached to the VPC to allow internet traffic